 The Sainte-Chapelle was built some 80 years after Notre-Dame Cathedral.

 The exterior of the chapel is uncomplicated and quite sober.
 The Rayonnant Gothic chapel features tall windows (15 m) subdivided by bar tracery and deep buttresses.
-The latter are surmounted by pinnacles decorated with crockets and crowns of thorns, referring to the first relic brought in the chapel by Louis IX.
+The latter are surmounted by pinnacles decorated with crockets and crowns of thorns, referring to the first relic brought into the chapel by Louis IX.

 The entrance to the chapel is located under a porch whose tympanum represents the coronation.
 The trumeau features a Virgin with Child.